Canon G7 X Mark II vs T1i

 It is notable that the G7X Mark II offers wifi support, while the T1i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T1i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
+Both the G7X Mark II and the T1i have been discontinued, but can regularly be found used on eBay.
+The T1i was replaced by the Canon T2i, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Canon T1i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.